Drugs or drowning? Science holds key to Houston death

 Initial suspicion over Houston's death at age 48 on Saturday afternoon in a Beverly Hills hotel fell on a possible drug overdose given the singer's well-chronicled history of drug and alcohol addiction.

-"I first thought she had overdosed on crack or cocaine," said Beverly Hills defense attorney Mark McBride.
+"I first thought she had overdosed on crack or cocaine," said Beverly Hills defence attorney Mark McBride.

 An autopsy was performed by Los Angeles County Coroners on Sunday and by Monday, police confirmed Houston had been found underwater in a bathtub.
 Prescription medication also was found in her room.
 The singer's brother-in-law, Billy Watson, dismissed talk that she may have committed suicide.